FAQs

 Your case manager will send a link to a University of Maryland database called Qualtrics where you can read over the program’s consent form, agree to participate, sign and then complete a short safety screening to ensure that this program is a good fit for you and your partner.
 Each partner will complete the Consent Form and screening separately.
 You can watch this video to find out more about the Consent Form and how to complete it.

 Upon completion of the Consent Form and screening, your case manager will send you instructions and information on the workshop location, parking information or any additional information needed to attend your workshop.
-After enrolling at Session 1, you will also have access to both the TOGETHER web app and mobile app.
+After enrolling at Session 1, you will also have access to the TOGETHER web app.
 Click sign in at the top right hand corner of this website.

 • Feel free to let the group know through chat, mute yourself, and go to a separate space for a couple minutes to get a good stretch in, get some water, etc.